bflatt72/flattDev/content/blog/new-vision.md

 In September 2023, I was diagnosed with prostate cancer.
 The diagnosis and subsequent surgery were life-altering—not just physically but mentally.
 Recovery has been a process, and the lingering effects have made me think deeply about life and how fleeting it is.

-Facing cancer gave me a new perspective: I don’t want to spend the rest of my life grinding away at something that drains me.
+Facing cancer gave me a new perspective: I don’t want to spend the rest of my days grinding away at something that drains me.
 Life is too short to not at least try to break free from the cycle of working endlessly with little time left for myself, my family, or the things that truly matter.

 Trucking has provided for my family, but it’s also taken a toll.
 The long hours, unhealthy lifestyle, and constant time away from home have weighed heavily on me.
 After everything I’ve been through, I’ve realized that I want—and need—something different.